HarveyEllis/loan-amount-example-quarkus/README.md

 Architecture and design

-- obviously this is overly complicated for what it does, but it does show kafka
+- obviously this is overly complicated for what it does, but it does show kafka shows request response using an id ( borrowerId/requesterId in this case, though this would be on a per-request basis in a real app), and hints at CQRS a little.
 - would do proper event storming to come up with the events
-- would have a proper delete record system
+- would have a proper delete record system this is obviously a bit of a cop out because in reality you probably wouldn't want to do this delete all at once at all
+- doing a command line - you'd want to validate things more
 - might not go this granular - have a single loans service?
 - you'd probably want to do way more validation on the balances and accounts if you were going to do loans properly - want to have some kind double entry bookkeeping system really?